juldebar/R_Metadata/README.md

 ##  Postgres data source use case

 In this case, it is required:
-- to prepare the list of queries with which datasets can be physically extracted (and stored as CSV files)
+- to prepare the list of SQL queries with which your datasets can be physically extracted from the Postgres database (and stored as CSV files)
 - to specify a user who can create tables :
-  - the metadata table which describes the list of datasets for which we will create metadata (OGC 19115 in geonetwork) and access protocols (OGC WMS/WFS from geoserver)
+  - the **metadata** table which describes the list of datasets for which we will create metadata (OGC 19115 in geonetwork) and access protocols (OGC WMS/WFS from geoserver)
   - one view per dataset where columns are renamed as following:
-   - the name of date colum "AS dat"e
+    - the name of date colum "AS date"
     - the name of geometry colum "AS geom"